Last Updated:

 1. Introduction: The Burden of Iconography

-Harman Kardon SoundSticks 5
+Harman Kardon SoundSticks 5 transparent 2.1 speaker system on a desk

 1.1 A Legacy of Clarity